 The Primary/Elementary level includes schools with kindergarten through grade five.
-The Middle level consists of schools for grades six, seven and eight.
-The Secondary level consists of schools with grades nine, ten, eleven, and twelve.
+The Middle level consists of schools for grades six, seven and eight The Secondary level consists of schools with grades nine, ten, eleven, and twelve.

-Special education services are integrated across each grade level in all schools.
+Special education services are provided across each grade level in all schools.

-The organization is designed to meet the standards established by the Department of Elementary and Secondary Education's Curriculum Frameworks, by Time and Learning regulations, and in order to serve the needs of all students.
+The organization is designed to meet the standards established within the Curriculum Frameworks as required by the Department of Elementary and Secondary Education, Time and Learning regulations, and to serve the needs of all students.